flutter/website/src/docs/testing/errors.md

 All errors caught by Flutter are routed to the [`FlutterError.onError`][] handler.
-By default, this calls [`FlutterError.dumpErrorToConsole`][], which, as you might guess, dumps the error to the device logs.
+By default, this calls [`FlutterError.presentError`][], which, dumps the error to the device logs.
-When running from an IDE, the inspector overrides this so that errors can also be routed to the IDE's console, allowing you to inspect the objects mentioned in the message.
+When running from an IDE, the inspector overrides this behavior so that errors can also be routed to the IDE's console, allowing you to inspect the objects mentioned in the message.

+{{site.alert.note}}
+  Consider calling [`FlutterError.presentError`][]
+  from your custom error handler in order to see the logs in the console as well.
+{{site.alert.end}}

 When an error occurs during the build phase, the [`ErrorWidget.builder`][] callback is